Lets Talk

 Delighted to chat about projects on the horizon, book that date in the diary, or simply connect for future possibilities.
 Say hello…

 Recruitment has changed.
 A job listing used to be enough.
-Now a candidate will have looked at your LinkedIn, scrolled your Instagram, checked Glassdoor, and formed a fairly firm opinion about whether your company feels like somewhere they’d want to spend their time — long before anyone picks up the phone for a first conversation.
+Now a candidate will have peeped at your LinkedIn, scrolled your Instagram, checked Glassdoor, and already formed a fairly firm opinion about what your company feels like to work in.
+You need to share your company culture.

-The photographs matter more than most HR teams realise.
+The photographs matter more than most realise; authenticity, real folks and honesty matters.

 For growing companies and scaling teams this kind of imagery has real operational value.
 It shortens the consideration phase for the right candidates, filters out mismatches earlier, and means the people who do apply have a more accurate picture of what they’re applying to.
 That saves everybody time.

 The shoot itself is relatively unobtrusive.
-A morning or a day, working around the team rather than stopping it.
+A morning or a day, working around the team rather than stopping it or popping some time in before some headshot photography.
 Candid moments, environmental portraits, the spaces between the work as much as the work itself.
 Enough variety to populate a careers page, a LinkedIn presence, a recruitment campaign, and an onboarding pack that tells a new starter something genuine about where they’ve landed.

 The companies that are good to work for generally have nothing to hide.
 Showing that openly and with a bit of craft is one of the more straightforward briefs in this kind of photography.